| PhotoCrit.comHave questions about visual literacy? Want to know more about PhotoCrit.com and visual literacy?

 images created specifically by the media.
 Visual Literacy is

-a broader field.
+a broader field. back

-Why is there more attention given to Media Literacy at this
+to top Why is there more attention given to Media Literacy at this

+point in time?
 Just as people recognized bias in journalism, they are also suspicious

 of bias being conveyed in images that the media creates.
 In addition,